dragonworx/tree-log/README.md

 ### Enabling/Disabling Logging

 Logging can be disabled for production scenarios via the `setEnabled()` function.
+Logging is disabled by default and must be enabled for development.

 ```javascript
 import { setLogEnabled } from "tree-log";